Cannabis Concentrates 101

 Most people know the main types of cannabis concentrates - wax, shatter, sap, live resin, rosin, etc. But there is so much more.
 Recently we have take a closer look at THCA crystalline - the most potent cannabis extract out there, often referred to as diamonds.
 In addition to these, we would like to consider the following rare concentrates:

 ● Moon rocks is a form of cannabis that should not be overlooked.
 They were made for true connoisseurs looking for a way to elevate their smoking experience.
 You can even make this special concentrate yourself from fresh whole nugs, concentrates (like shatter or crumble), and kief.
 But do not use a grinder.
 Simple tear each moon rock into smaller, pieces convenient to smoke.

 ● Cured resin.
 You probably heard about live resin, which is very similar to the cured one.
-As you know, live terpens are used for production of live resin, deep fresh freeze and other technologies.
+As you know, live terpenes are used for production of live resin, deep fresh freeze and other technologies.
 Cured resin is made from cured flower, or rather nug run material.

 Of the other less known concentrates you should also take note of caviar, sugar, crumble, budder, kief, etc. We will talk more about these concentrates in our future articles.

 We hope this information was useful and helped you understand the amazing world of concentrates better.
-You might also check out the article about the 710 Holiday or Concentrates Day.